YasmineM311/SSFDP/README.md

 #### patient2_accel_data_ETL_aggregation.py

+Description & goal: A DAG to process patient data obtained from a sensor (accelerometer) and then push the processed data into a postgres instance

+Remarks: To be able to run the dag, connections to the postgres instance and s3 bucket must be added.
+In addition, the referenced variables must be added to Airflow's environment

+Author: Yasmine Mohamed

+#### patient2_summary_data_ETL_aggregation.py

-Description & goal: A DAG to process raw sensor data from an accelerometer and then push the processed data into a postgres instance
+Description & goal: A DAG to process patient data obtained from different wearable sensors and then push the processed data into a postgres instance

-- DAG 2, for summarized sensor data: https://github.com/YasmineM311/SSFDP/blob/main/patient2_summary_data_ETL_aggregation.py
-- DAG 3, for continuous glucose monitoring data: https://github.com/YasmineM311/SSFDP/blob/main/patient2_glucose_data_ETL.py
+Remarks: To be able to run the dag, connections to the postgres instance and s3 bucket must be added.
+In addition, the referenced variables must be added to Airflow's environment

+Author: Yasmine Mohamed

+#### patient2_glucose_data_ETL.py

+Description & goal: A DAG to process patient blood glucose level measurements obtained from a wearable device and then push the processed data into a postgres instance

+Remarks: To be able to run the dag, connections to the postgres instance and s3 bucket must be added.
+In addition, the referenced variables must be added to Airflow's environment

+Author: Yasmine Mohamed

 ## Clinical Trials

 #### docker-compose.yaml